accel-brain/accel-brain-code/Binaural-Beat-and-Monaural-Beat-wih-python/README.md

 This Python script enables you to handle your mind state by a kind of "Brain-Wave Controller" which is generally known as Biaural beat or Monauarl beats in a simplified method.

+## Documentation

+Full documentation is available on https://code.accel-brain.com/Binaural-Beat-and-Monaural-Beat-with-python/ .
+This document contains information on functionally reusability, functional scalability and functional extensibility.

 ## Installation

 Install using pip: